Ntkrell/cape-town/README.md

 ## Things we didn't do
 * Kirstenbosch National Botanical Garden - our Uber driver was born here (probably 1950s) but now it is a garden at the foot of the Table Mountain range
 * Cape of Good Hope, Table Mountain National Park - hike with stunning views
-* _Castle of Good Hope_ - oldest standing building in SA.
+* Castle of Good Hope - oldest standing building in SA.
 Need at least 90 minutes to explore.
 * The Castle of Good Hope or the Slave Lodge
-* Cape Point -
+* Cape Point
 * The Constantia Winelands
 * Iziko Slave Lodge - second oldest colonial building in Cape Town.
 This lodge hosted the slaves that worked in the Company's Garden built in 1679.
 * Table Mountain - 3-4 hur round trip in cable car.
 Can hike to summit and have a bite at the scenic restaurant.
-* _Robben Island_ - Booked our tickets online because we saw there were many days without available slots.
+* Robben Island_- Booked our tickets online because we saw there were many days without available slots.
 Ticket price was inclusive of ferry, guide and tour.
 350 Rand each.
 A UNESCO World Heritage Site, Robben Island (meaning "Seal Island" in Dutch) has served as a penla settlement as early as 1636.
 The South African Prison Service took over in 1960 and closed as a prison in 1991.
 Nelson Mandeal, its most famous inmate, for 18 years.
 Attractions on the island are the Governor's House (ca 1895), the Lighthouse, the Lime Quarry (where political prisoners were required to work for at least 6 hrs per day), the Church of Good Shepherd and the Prison.
 The Island also has a signicant seabird population with over 130 sp.
 The Caspian Tern is an endangered bird that breeds on the island.
 4 hour tour.